IKEA ABROTTEN Mattress Review (2025)

 Firmness

 In third-party engineer testing (commissioned by us), IKEA ABROTTEN scored 5.7/10 for firmness.
-This places the mattress on the softer end of the medium-firm category, which makes it suitable for all sleep styles.
+This places the mattress in the medium-firm category, which makes it suitable for all sleep styles.

 9.3 /10